Radiometric dating: Uranium–lead dating method

 A concordia diagram as used in uranium–lead dating, with data from the Pfunze Belt, Zimbabwe.
 All the samples show loss of lead isotopes, but the intercept of the errorchron (straight line through the sample points) and the concordia (curve) shows the correct age of the rock.

 Uranium–lead radiometric dating involves using uranium-235 or uranium-238 to date a substance's absolute age.
 This scheme has been refined to the point that the error margin in dates of rocks can be as low as less than two million years in two-and-a-half billion years.
 An error margin of 2–5% has been achieved on younger Mesozoic rocks.

 Uranium–lead dating is often performed on the mineral zircon (ZrSiO_{4}), though it can be used on other materials, such as baddeleyite and monazite (see: monazite geochronology).
 Zircon and baddeleyite incorporate uranium atoms into their crystalline structure as substitutes for zirconium, but strongly reject lead.
 Zircon has a very high closure temperature, is resistant to mechanical weathering and is very chemically inert.
 Zircon also forms multiple crystal layers during metamorphic events, which each may record an isotopic age of the event.
 In situ micro-beam analysis can be achieved via laser ICP-MS or SIMS techniques.

 One of its great advantages is that any sample provides two clocks, one based on uranium-235's decay to lead-207 with a half-life of about 700 million years, and one based on uranium-238's decay to lead-206 with a half-life of about 4.5 billion years, providing a built-in crosscheck that allows accurate determination of the age of the sample even if some of the lead has been lost.
 This can be seen in the concordia diagram, where the samples plot along an errorchron (straight line) which intersects the concordia curve at the age of the sample.

 Samarium–neodymium dating method

-This involves the alpha decay of ^{147}Sm to ^{143}Nd with a half-life of 1.06 x 10^{11} years.
+This involves the alpha decay of ^{147}Sm to ^{143}Nd with a half-life of 106 billion years.
 Accuracy levels of within twenty million years in ages of two-and-a-half billion years are achievable.